outreachy/website/docs/intern-agreement.md

 confirmations.
 Payments may be issued earlier than scheduled deadlines below, but interns should not rely on earlier payments.

- * $1,000 will be sent to you by or around July 8, 2019 if your Volunteer Mentor confirms confirms to Conservancy by June 8, 2019 that you are in good standing.
+ * $1,000 will be sent to you by or around January 17, 2020 if your Volunteer Mentor confirms confirms to Conservancy by December 18, 2019 that you are in good standing.
 If Conservancy receives such confirmation late, your payment will be delayed.
 If such confirmation is not received, you will not receive payment.

- * $2,000 will be sent to you by or around August 7, 2019 if your Volunteer Mentor confirms to Conservancy by July 8, 2019 that you are in good standing.
+ * $2,000 will be sent to you by or around February 28, 2020 if your Volunteer Mentor confirms to Conservancy by January 29, 2020 that you are in good standing.
    If Conservancy receives such confirmation late, your payment will be delayed.
    If such confirmation is not received, you will not receive payment.

- * $2,500 will be sent to you by or around September 24, 2019 if your Volunteer Mentor confirms to Conservancy by August 25, 2019 that you successfully completed your internship.
+ * $2,500 will be sent to you by or around April 9, 2020 if your Volunteer Mentor confirms to Conservancy by March 10, 2020 that you successfully completed your internship.
 If Conservancy receives such confirmation late, your payment will be delayed.
 If such confirmation is not received, you will not receive payment.